Skip to content

 "Whether that’s money, being competitive, target-driven - whatever it may be, you’ve got to adapt your incentives to motivate your team members are individuals which can be really difficult."

-The focus here should be on keeping your reps happy, and keeping your company culture, while incentivising your reps to do well.
+The focus here should be on keeping your reps happy and maintaining your company culture while incentivising them to do well.

 2. Dedicating time to your reps